London Underground: Safety

-Fast and semi-fast services

-The Metropolitan line operates express services, known as "fast" or "semi-fast", which do not stop at certain stations, thus decreasing total travelling time and increasing capacity.
-Stopping services, which stop at every station on the route, may be described as "all-stations" services.
-Fast and semi-fast services operate only during peak hours; southbound only in the mornings, northbound only in the evenings.

-The Tube Challenge
+Tube Challenge

 The Tube Challenge is the competition for the fastest time to travel to all London Underground stations, tracked by Guinness World Records since 1960.
 The goal is to visit all the stations on the system, but not necessarily using all the lines; participants may connect between stations on foot, or by using other forms of public transport.

 As of 2021, the record for fastest completion was held by Steve Wilson (UK) and Andi James (Finland), who completed the challenge in 15 hours, 45 minutes and 38 seconds on 21 May 2015.

 Design and the arts

 Map

 Early maps of the Metropolitan and District railways were city maps with the lines superimposed, and the District published a pocket map in 1897.
 A Central London Railway route diagram appears on a 1904 postcard and 1905 poster, similar maps appearing in District Railway cars in 1908.
 In the same year, following a marketing agreement between the operators, a joint central area map that included all the lines was published.
 A new map was published in 1921 without any background details, but the central area was squashed, requiring smaller letters and arrows.
 Although Fred H. Stingemore enlarged the central area of the map, it was Harry Beck who took this further by distorting geography and simplifying the map so that the railways appeared as straight lines with equally spaced stations.
 He presented his original draft in 1931, and after initial rejection it was first printed in 1933.
 Today's tube map is an evolution of that original design, and the ideas are used by many metro systems around the world.

-The current standard tube map shows the Docklands Light Railway, London Overground, Emirates Air Line, London Tramlink and the London Underground; a more detailed map covering a larger area, published by National Rail and Transport for London, includes suburban railway services.
+The current standard Tube map shows the Docklands Light Railway, London Overground, IFS Cloud Cable Car, London Tramlink and the London Underground; a more detailed map covering a larger area, published by National Rail and Transport for London, includes suburban railway services.
 The tube map came second in a BBC and London Transport Museum poll asking for a favourite UK design icon of the 20th century and the underground's 150th anniversary was celebrated by a Google Doodle on the search engine.

 Commissioned by Art on the Underground, the cover of the pocket map is designed by various British and international artists, one of the largest public art commissions in the UK.